mu-semtech/mu-search/README.md

 - (*) **batch_size** : number of documents loaded from the RDF store and indexed together in a single batch.
 Defaults to 100.
 - (*) **max_batches** : maximum number of batches to index.
 May result in an incomplete index and should therefore only be used during development.
 Defaults to 1.
 - (*) **number_of_threads** : number of threads to use during indexing.
 Defaults to 1.
+- (*) **connection_pool_size** : number of connections in the SPARQL/Elasticsearch/Tika connection pools.
+Defaults to 20.
+Typically increased up to 200 on systems with heavy load.
 - (*) **update_wait_interval_minutes** : number of minutes to wait before applying an update.
 Allows to prevent duplicate updates of the same documents.
 Defaults to 1.
 - (*) **common_terms_cutoff_frequency** : default cutoff frequency for a [Common terms query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-common-terms-query.html).
 Defaults to 0.0001.
 See [supported search methods](#supported-search-methods).
 - (*) **enable_raw_dsl_endpoint** : flag to enable the [raw Elasticsearch DSL endpoint](#api).
 This endpoint is disabled by default for security reasons.